 If you believe that your rights may have been denied or violated, you can request to contact your patients’ rights advocate.
 If you have an attorney, you can request to contact them.

-The Santa Clara County Mental Health Department contracts with Law Foundation Health/Mental Health Program to perform these functions.
+Santa Clara County Behavioral Health Services contracts with Law Foundation Health/Mental Health Program to perform these functions.
 The County Patients’ Rights Advocate also monitors Santa Clara County inpatient facilities for compliance with LPS commitment process.
 For assistance, contact:

 Health/Mental Health Program, Law Foundation of Silicon Valley Telephone: 1 (408) 280-2420